Owen-Hugh/BiLayer-PINN/README.md

 ## Project Overview
 This project develops a domain-decomposed Physics-Informed Neural Network (PINN) framework to simulate the coupled diffusion and mechanical deformation in bilayer electrode materials, commonly used in lithium-ion batteries.

-To address material heterogeneities and discontinuities at interfaces, separate subnetworks are constructed for modeling the concentration and displacement fields within each subdomain, with enforced interface continuity conditions.

 Two subnetwork optimization strategies are systematically investigated:
 - **X-type (Simultaneous training)**
 - **AX-type (Alternating training)**

 Both **strong-form** and **energy-form** formulations are considered.

-Three representative numerical cases validate the proposed framework's accuracy and robustness.
-Comparisons against high-fidelity finite element method (FEM) solutions show:
-- Strong-form PINNs achieve excellent accuracy for simple coupled scenarios
-- Energy-form approaches, especially combined with AX-type optimization, demonstrate superior stability and robustness in handling highly nonlinear behaviors and dynamic interface evolution.
 ---

 ## Method Summary